-The bankruptcy or liquidation stage may begin earlier, if requested at any time by the debtor or if the conciliator determines that it will be impossible to reach agreement in respect of a restructuring agreement.
-Creditors may demand that the concurso begin at the bankruptcy stage, but it is extremely unlikely any such demand will prevail.
-Once the bankruptcy stage is declared, a receiver is appointed, which may be the same person who acted as conciliator (by day five of the declaration); the receiver takes over possession of the enterprise and its management (by day 20); the receiver prepares and delivers liquidation balance sheets and inventories (by day 75); the individual assets or the enterprise as a whole are slated for the sale and notices are sent out to potential bidders (by day 135); asset sales begin (the general rule is to conclude liquidation by day 180); and payment to recognised creditors, subject to the preference of labour and, thereafter, secured creditors and taxing authorities, will begin as soon as practicable.
-In practice, very few cases have reached this stage, and save for only one case, they have all failed to adhere to the time frames set forth by the Law, missing the mark by many years.
+The bankruptcy or liquidation stage may begin earlier if requested at any time by the debtor or if the conciliator determines that it will be impossible to reach agreement in respect of a restructuring agreement.
+Creditors may demand that the concurso begin at the bankruptcy stage, but it is extremely unlikely that any such demand will prevail.
+Once the bankruptcy stage is declared, a receiver is appointed, who may be the same person who acted as conciliator (by day five of the declaration); the receiver takes over possession of the enterprise and its management (by day 20); the receiver prepares and delivers liquidation balance sheets and inventories (by day 75); the individual assets or the enterprise as a whole are slated for the sale and notices are sent out to potential bidders (by day 135); asset sales begin (the general rule is to conclude liquidation by day 180); and payment to recognised creditors, subject to the preference of labour and, thereafter, secured creditors and taxing authorities, will begin as soon as is practicable.
+In practice, very few cases have reached this stage, and except for only one case, they have all failed to adhere to the time frames set forth by the Concurso Law, missing the mark by many years.

 Priority of creditors under the Concurso Law